 Compliance with this code section will increase the cost of construction where a concrete patio is substituted for a non-fire-rated wood deck.
-A different cost impact is possible for replacing a non-fire-rated wood deck, but due to the lack of pricing data for lumber that is both fire-retardant treated and preservative-treated for exterior use, only the costs for substituting a concrete patio for a non-fire-rated wood deck.
+A different cost impact is possible for replacing a non-fire-rated wood deck with a fire-rated wood deck, but due to the lack of pricing data for lumber that is both fire-retardant treated and preservative-treated for exterior use, only the costs for substituting a concrete patio for a non-fire-rated wood deck.